kineticadb/examples/shipping_tracks/README.md

 The Kafka topic is set to simulate real time information on ship locations as they stream in.

-### Try it yourself
-All the steps and instructions are provided within the workbook itself.
-All you need to do is follow the instructions [here](https://github.com/kineticadb/examples#how-to-run-these-examples) to load the workbook into Kinetica and try this out on your own.

-Please follow the [Install Kinetica](https://github.com/kineticadb/examples#install-kinetica), if you don't have an instance of Kinetica available.

 ### Why is this useful?
 The advancements of sensors and IoT devices now means that anything that moves can be recorded in real time.
 In face, location enriched data is the fastest growing segments of data in the world today.